Famous Market Research Failures

 This introduction had many flaws.
 For example, market researchers did not factor in the huge emotional impact Coke, with its specific design, has on people, and they did not explain to taste test subjects that they would eventually have to choose between drinking original Coke and New Coke.

-In any case, before disaster occurred, taste tests indicated nothing but success was on the horizon.
+In any case, before the disaster occurred, taste tests indicated nothing but success was on the horizon.
 After all, market research showed that more people preferred the taste of New Coke to original Coke and Pepsi.
-The next step was to withdraw original Coke and sell only New Coke.
+The next step was to withdraw the original Coke and sell only New Coke.
 Rather than boosting sales, however, this move proved a huge flop as consumers missed their beloved beverage and were put off by a differently designed Coke announcing, “NEW.”
+This is a reflection of an epic market research failure.

 2. Crystal Pepsi and Tab Clear